ABHIRAM1234/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection

-## Problem statement
+## Problem Statement

-The problem statement chosen for this project is to predict fraudulent credit card transactions with the help of machine learning models.
+The goal of this project is to predict fraudulent credit card transactions using machine learning models.

-In this project, we will analyse customer-level data which has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.

-The dataset is taken from the [Kaggle Website](https://www.kaggle.com/mlg-ulb/creditcardfraud) website and it has a total of 2,84,807 transactions, out of which 492 are fraudulent.
-Since the dataset is highly imbalanced, so it needs to be handled before model building.
+We analyze customer-level data collected through a research collaboration between Worldline and the Machine Learning Group.
+The dataset, sourced from the [Kaggle Website](https://www.kaggle.com/mlg-ulb/creditcardfraud), contains 284,807 transactions, of which 492 are fraudulent.
+Given the highly imbalanced nature of the dataset, appropriate handling techniques are required before model building.

+---

 ## Business Problem Overview

-For many banks, retaining high profitable customers is the number one business goal.
-Banking fraud, however, poses a significant threat to this goal for different banks.
-In terms of substantial financial losses, trust and credibility, this is a concerning issue to both banks and customers alike.
+For banks, retaining high-value customers is a top priority.
+However, banking fraud poses a significant challenge, leading to substantial financial losses and eroding trust and credibility.

-It has been estimated by [Nilson report](https://nilsonreport.com/upload/content_promo/The_Nilson_Report_Issue_1164.pdf) that by 2020 the banking frauds would account to $30 billion worldwide.
-With the rise in digital payment channels, the number of fraudulent transactions is also increasing with new and different ways.
+According to the [Nilson Report](https://nilsonreport.com/upload/content_promo/The_Nilson_Report_Issue_1164.pdf), banking frauds were projected to reach $30 billion globally by 2020.
+The increasing adoption of digital payment channels has further amplified the risk of fraudulent transactions, with fraudsters continuously innovating new techniques.

-In the banking industry, credit card fraud detection using machine learning is not just a trend but a necessity for them to put proactive monitoring and fraud prevention mechanisms in place.
-Machine learning is helping these institutions to reduce time-consuming manual reviews, costly chargebacks and fees, and denials of legitimate transactions.
+Credit card fraud detection is no longer optional but a necessity for banks to implement proactive monitoring and fraud prevention mechanisms.
+Machine learning is pivotal in this effort, helping institutions reduce manual reviews, costly chargebacks, false positives, and denial of legitimate transactions.

+---

 ## Understanding and Defining Fraud

-Credit card fraud is any dishonest act and behaviour to obtain information without the proper authorization from the account holder for financial gain.
-Among different ways of frauds, Skimming is the most common one, which is the way of duplicating of information located on the magnetic strip of the card.
-Apart from this, the other ways are:
+Credit card fraud involves unauthorized actions to obtain financial information for personal gain.
+Common types of fraud include:

+- **Skimming:** Duplicating card information from the magnetic strip.
-- Manipulation/alteration of genuine cards
+- **Card Manipulation/Alteration:** Altering genuine cards.
-- Creation of counterfeit cards
+- **Counterfeit Card Creation:** Producing fake cards.
-- Stolen/lost credit cards
+- **Stolen/Lost Cards:** Using cards without the owner's consent.
-- Fraudulent telemarketing
+- **Fraudulent Telemarketing:** Scamming individuals via deceptive calls.

+---

 ## Data Dictionary

-The dataset can be download using this [link](https://www.kaggle.com/mlg-ulb/creditcardfraud)

-The data set includes credit card transactions made by European cardholders over a period of two days in September 2013.
-Out of a total of 2,84,807 transactions, 492 were fraudulent.
-This data set is highly unbalanced, with the positive class (frauds) accounting for 0.172% of the total transactions.
-The data set has also been modified with Principal Component Analysis (PCA) to maintain confidentiality.
-Apart from ‘time’ and ‘amount’, all the other features (V1, V2, V3, up to V28) are the principal components obtained using PCA.
-The feature 'time' contains the seconds elapsed between the first transaction in the data set and the subsequent transactions.
-The feature 'amount' is the transaction amount.
-The feature 'class' represents class labelling, and it takes the value 1 in cases of fraud and 0 in others.
+The dataset, available [here](https://www.kaggle.com/mlg-ulb/creditcardfraud), contains transactions made by European cardholders over two days in September 2013.

+### Key Characteristics:
+- **Total Transactions:** 284,807
+- **Fraudulent Transactions:** 492 (0.172% of the total)
+- **Features:**
+  - `Time`: Seconds elapsed between the first transaction and subsequent transactions.
+  - `Amount`: Transaction amount.
+  - `Class`: 1 for fraud, 0 otherwise.
+  - `V1` to `V28`: Principal components derived using PCA for confidentiality.

+---

 ## Project Pipeline

-The project pipeline can be briefly summarized in the following four steps:

-- **Data Understanding:** Here, we need to load the data and understand the features present in it.
-This would help us choose the features that we will need for your final model.
-- **Exploratory data analytics (EDA):** Normally, in this step, we need to perform univariate and bivariate analyses of the data, followed by feature transformations, if necessary.
-For the current data set, because Gaussian variables are used, we do not need to perform Z-scaling.
-However, you can check if there is any skewness in the data and try to mitigate it, as it might cause problems during the model-building phase.
-- **Train/Test Split:** Now we are familiar with the train/test split, which we can perform in order to check the performance of our models with unseen data.
-Here, for validation, we can use the k-fold cross-validation method.
-We need to choose an appropriate k value so that the minority class is correctly represented in the test folds.
-- **Model-Building/Hyperparameter Tuning:** This is the final step at which we can try different models and fine-tune their hyperparameters until we get the desired level of performance on the given dataset.
-We should try and see if we get a better model by the various sampling techniques.
-- **Model Evaluation:** We need to evaluate the models using appropriate evaluation metrics.
-Note that since the data is imbalanced it is is more important to identify which are fraudulent transactions accurately than the non-fraudulent.
-We need to choose an appropriate evaluation metric which reflects this business goal.
+### 1. **Data Understanding**
+   - Load and explore the dataset.
+   - Identify key features for model building.

+### 2. **Exploratory Data Analysis (EDA)**
+   - Perform univariate and bivariate analyses.
+   - Check for skewness and apply transformations if necessary.
+   - Evaluate the distribution of features.

+### 3. **Train/Test Split**
+   - Split the dataset into training and testing sets.
+   - Use k-fold cross-validation to ensure minority class representation in test folds.

+### 4. **Model Building & Hyperparameter Tuning**
+   - Experiment with various machine learning models.
+   - Use techniques like oversampling, undersampling, or SMOTE to address class imbalance.
+   - Optimize model hyperparameters for better performance.

+### 5. **Model Evaluation**
+   - Evaluate models using metrics suitable for imbalanced datasets (e.g., precision, recall, F1-score, ROC-AUC).
+   - Prioritize identifying fraudulent transactions over non-fraudulent ones to align with business goals.

+---

+## Conclusion

+This project aims to demonstrate the application of machine learning in solving a critical real-world problem.
+By leveraging advanced techniques, we can improve fraud detection accuracy, reduce financial losses, and enhance customer trust.

+---